instadw/instadwell-blog/_posts/2026-1-05-top-10-co-living-spaces-in-electronic-city-and-ultimate-living-guide-2026.md

 -   Why it matters: You can now reach Silk Board/BTM Layout in under 20 minutes.

 -   The Hack: If you work in the city but want cheaper rent, staying in a PG in Electronic City and commuting via Metro is now a viable money-saving strategy.

+If you work closer to Silk Board or the ORR, [Bellandur & Marathahalli](/blog/top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026) may be a better base.
+Read our ORR Techie Guide for that area.

 ### 3. The "Toll Pass" Trap (Do The Math!)